UT Arlington Mavericks: Softball

 UTA softball plays their home games at Allan Saxe Field, adjacent to Clay Gould Ballpark.
-The Mavericks began play in 1973 and have compiled a record of 1,325–1,149–9, a winning percentage of .535 (as of the conclusion of the 2017 season).
+The Mavericks began play in 1973 and have compiled a record of 1,487–1,342–9, a winning percentage of .525 (as of the conclusion of the 2024 season).
 Along the way, they have won five Southland Conference regular season titles and one tournament title.
 Their lone appearance in the NCAA tournament came in 2003, where they went 2–2.
 In 2017, they played in the National Invitational Softball Championships.
+In 2019, UTA claimed the NISC championship, defeating Iowa State 4–3 in the championship game.

 Prior to competing in the NCAA, the Mavericks were members of the AIAW, where they competed in two Women's College World Series tournaments.

 Football

 UT Arlington began play as a junior college in 1919 and played at that level until 1958.
 They won Junior Rose Bowls in 1956 and 1957, as well as the Junior College National Championship, as Arlington State College.

 After becoming a four-year University, UTA fielded a College Division (Division II today) football program as an independent from 1959 to 1963, joined the Southland Conference in the College Division from 1964 to 1970, a University Level (Division I) program from 1971 to 1981 and a Division I-AA program from 1982 to 1985.
 Home games were played in Maverick Stadium beginning in the 1980 season.
 UTA earned conference championships in 1966, 1967 and 1981.
 In 1967, the team won the Pecan Bowl against the North Dakota Fighting Sioux, the only bowl game in its history.

 The team was disbanded after the 1985 season due to major financial losses (nearly one million dollars per year) and low home game average attendance (5,600 with 23,100 students).
 By the end, the program was funded by the university's auxiliary enterprise income while the other 14 sports were under-funded, as football accounted for half the total athletic budget.

 In April 2004, UT Arlington students voted by a 2-to-1 margin to increase their student athletic fees by $2 per semester-credit hour should the university reinstate football and begin women's golf and soccer teams.
 President James D. Spaniolo, who just began his post leading the school, decided to pursue a new multi-purpose venue, which materialized when College Park Center opened in 2012.
 He also made the announcement to relook at adding football in five years.
+While several Freedom of Information requests uncovered two different feasibility studies, nothing public occurred in the ensuing years.

+In April 2023, student again voted to increase the student fee to fund a football program and two additional women's sports.
+The non-binding referendum has not been publicly acted upon by the administration as of the end of 2024.